Keyboard shortcuts

 Write side: Commands validate against the aggregate and produce events.
 The aggregate enforces business rules.

-Read side: Projections consume events and build optimized views for queries.
+Read side: Projections consume events and build optimised views for queries.
 Each projection can structure data however the UI needs.

 Why Separate?